 There are a lot of social media automation tools you can get to use to achieve this.
 Of course while these tools are not supposed to replace you entirely, using them will free up some time for you to take care of other activities.

-Now over to your biggest setback in your aspiration to become a social media manager?
+What is your biggest setback in your aspiration to become a social media manager?
+Let’s hear you!